 You should first adjust the general settings for your WordPress homepage.
 To begin, you can enter the “Website Title” (if you have no already done so during the installation process), as well as the “Subtitle”.
 These are basically the billboards for your website: browsers and search engines access this data to lead users to your site.
 You should therefore spent a little extra time choosing your name, but don’t worry, you can always change these fields again and again.

 Additionally, you can alter the country settings too – time zone, language, date and time format.
 It is also possible to change the reading and writing settings.
 The first is usually only important if you already have a detailed plan for your workflow.
 The reading settings however, do determine how your posts are displayed and read by visitors to your site.

 By using plugins, you can assign and create other roles in the backend of the website.
 The WooCommerce plugin makes it possible to assign “Shop Manager” and “Customer” roles to different users.

 In addition to the themes provided by WordPress, there are countless other themes available from other vendors.
 The easiest way to find and install new design templates is to select “Add New Theme” in the menu.
 This will provide access to the WordPress.org database, and you can filter the available themes by function or color design, or search directly for a specific theme.
-When you choose a suitable theme, you can then preview it.
-If it is to your liking, simply add the themes to your site by clicking “Install”, and then activating them.
+Many other internet platforms offer themes available to download.
+Good sources of “premium themes” include Themeforest, TemplateMonster and many others.